Marcisbee/synks/README.md

 ## Architecture

-Sourc renders everything to DOM asyncronously.
+Synks renders everything to DOM asyncronously.
 This means every exported method except `h` returns Promise.
 It waits for every component in it's child tree to be ready and only then it renders it.

 This is poverful when using async data fetching and syncing all dom tree together.